isc-projects/bind9/doc/arm/reference.rst

    ``query-source-v6`` option.
 If ``address`` is ``*`` (asterisk) or is omitted, a wildcard IP address (``INADDR_ANY``) is used.

-.. namedconf:statement:: use-v4-udp-ports
-.. namedconf:statement:: use-v6-udp-ports

-   If ``port`` is ``*`` or is omitted, a random port number from a pre-configured range is picked up and used for each query.
-The port range(s) is specified in the ``use-v4-udp-ports`` (for IPv4) and ``use-v6-udp-ports`` (for IPv6) options.

-.. namedconf:statement:: avoid-v4-udp-ports
-.. namedconf:statement:: avoid-v6-udp-ports

-   The ranges excluded from those specified in the ``avoid-v4-udp-ports`` and ``avoid-v6-udp-ports`` options, respectively.

    The defaults of the ``query-source`` and ``query-source-v6`` options
    are: